jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 *Double constrictor knots: unslipped & slipped*
 </div>

 - **[Strangle knot.][strangle-knot]** Use in place of one or two half-hitches to lock any unfinished knot.
-- **Double-throw reef knot.** Variant [H2H2s][surgical-knot-study] of the surgeon's knot, simply a reef knot with its two halves converted to double overhand knots by an additional pass through the center.
+- **Double-throw reef knot.** Variant [H2H2s][surgical-knot-study] of the surgeon's knot.
+Simply a reef knot with its two halves converted to double overhand knots by an additional pass through the center.
 Consider using in place of reef knot, especially against a non-convex surface or in stretchy rope.